Asymptotic Theory and Sequential Testing for Adaptive Bandits: Simulation Studies

-Table \ref{sim_results} (bottom panel) also demonstrates that the UNB based sequential test remains valid under cross-arm dependence, where multiple arms are sampled simultaneously and rewards are correlated.
+Table \ref{sim_results} (bottom panel) also demonstrates that the UNB based sequential tests remain valid under cross-arm dependence where multiple arms are sampled simultaneously.
 Across all scenarios with $\rho=0.5$, the empirical size is well controlled around the nominal level.
 Under $H_1$, the empirical power remains close to the target level $0.9$, indicating that dependence does not distort the effective information accumulation required for sequential stopping.
-The larger ASN and increased inferior arm exposure $S_{\rm inf}$ are attributable to the simultaneous sampling protocol, reflecting the structural constraints of concurrent assignment.
-Since ER and UCB exhibit extreme Type I error inflation under fixed sample tests with cross-arm dependence, they are excluded from the sequential analysis in Table \ref{sim_results}, which aims to support valid sequential inference in conjunction with adaptive allocation.
+Moreover, a positive correlation $\rho>0$ can reduce the variance of the estimated mean difference under paired sampling, thereby accelerating information accumulation, leading to a smaller required ASN and a corresponding reduction in inferior arm exposure $S_{\rm inf}$ relative to the independent case.
+Since ER and UCB exhibit extreme Type I error inflation under fixed sample tests with cross-arm dependence, they are excluded from the sequential analysis in Table \ref{sim_results}, which aims to support valid sequential inference under adaptive allocation.

-Figure \ref{tu2} reports the ASN and $S_{\text{inf}}$ across different $\Delta$, which illustrates how early stopping and inferior arm exposure change as the difference of arms' expected reward increases.
-Under an information-based sequential design, for a given $\Delta$, power is primarily driven by the accumulated information fraction and is thus approximately invariant across algorithm designs that admit asymptotically valid inference on the same information scale.
-Accordingly, we focus on ASN and $S_{\text{inf}}$ as the primary metrics.
-The results imply that ASN decreases as the $\Delta$ increases, reflecting more frequent early boundary crossing under stronger signals; a mild nonmonotonicity for small difference of arms' expected reward can occur due to the discreteness of interim looks and early random imbalance in adaptive sampling.
-Meanwhile, $S_{\rm inf}$ also decreases with $\Delta$, indicating that stronger effect sizes lead not only to earlier stopping but also to less relative allocation to the inferior arm.
-In all settings, UNB and ER yield similar ASN trajectories, while UNB consistently attains smaller $S_{\rm inf}$, demonstrating ethical gains without a material increase in expected sample size.
-In the Bernoulli case, UCB produces the smallest inferior arm exposure proportion but at the cost of a larger ASN, consistent with the fact that extreme imbalance can slow information accumulation for two arm contrasts.
+Figure \ref{tu2} reports ASN and $S_{\text{inf}}$ across different $\Delta$, illustrating how early stopping and inferior arm exposure vary with reward effect size.
+Under an information-based sequential design, for a given $\Delta$, power is primarily driven by accumulated information and is therefore approximately invariant across algorithms that ensure valid inference on the same information scale.
+We thus focus on ASN and $S_{\text{inf}}$ as primary metrics.
+ASN decreases with $\Delta$, reflecting more frequent early stopping under stronger signals, with mild nonmonotonicity at small gaps due to discrete interim looks and early allocation imbalance.
+Meanwhile, $S_{\rm inf}$ also decreases with $\Delta$, indicating that larger effects reduce both stopping time and inferior arm allocation.
+Across all settings, UNB yields ASN trajectories comparable to those of ER while achieving a smaller $S_{\rm inf}$, thereby improving ethical performance at only a minor ASN cost.
+In the Bernoulli case, UCB minimizes inferior arm exposure at the cost of a higher ASN, as extreme allocation imbalance slows information accumulation for testing.